zgulde/cods/README.md

 - You need to deploy anything that is not a `war` or a static site
 - You want to use a database that is not MySQL
 - You want to use a webserver other than tomcat behind nginx
+- You want to use an operating system that is not Ubuntu on your server

 ## Quick Start